Published Sep 9, 2020

 An anagama kiln in a high school ceramics class?
 That seems highly unlikely, doesn't it?
 Many high school ceramics teachers feel lucky to have a wheel and a small electric kiln, let alone a fuel burning kiln.
 But Council Bluffs, Iowa, high school ceramics teacher Clay Cunningham was determined.
 And with careful planning and execution, he, his students and some local potters made this vision a reality (and with great results, like the vase shown at the end of this post by high school ceramics student Rick Devoss).

-Where there's a will there's a way, and today, in an excerpt from the Pottery Making Illustrated archives, Clay shares the process and plans for building the "High School Ceramics Anagama." - Jennifer Poellot Harnetty, editor.
+Where there's a will there's a way, and today, in an excerpt from the Pottery Making Illustrated archive, Clay shares the process and plans for building the "High School Ceramics Anagama." - Jennifer Poellot Harnetty, editor

 An Anagama for High School Ceramics?